 - Rates may change without warning, and the rate following an introductory rate may be lower than expected.

 - You may have to wait for some days before an online withdrawal is fully processed.

 Yes, the interest income you earn on your high-interest savings account is taxable, and it is taxed at your marginal tax rate.

 The bank will send you a return of investment slip (T5) for your tax return filing purposes.

 Income earned on savings in a TFSA account is not taxable.

 Yes, pretty much so.
 However, you should be aware of the maximum amounts covered by insurance.

-For savings accounts at provincially regulated entities e.g. credit unions and caisse populaires, insurance is provided through a provincial deposit guarantee corporation and this guarantee may be up to 100% of deposits i.e. without limit.
+For savings accounts at provincially regulated entities, e.g. credit unions and Caisse Populaires, insurance is provided through a provincial deposit guarantee corporation.
+This guarantee may be up to 100% of deposits, i.e. without limit.
 Coverage varies by province.

 While a general savings account has its uses, you could also grow your deposits using one or a combination of the following accounts: